Blog > diversity in hrm

 Think of a job posting that does not only sum up the heart of a position but also makes it stand open to anyone who happens to read it.
-In the world of competitive recruitment, the choice of words used in job descriptions can make or break the process by which you attract dynamic and diverse pool of candidates, thus unwittingly limiting your search.
+In the world of competitive recruitment, the choice of words used in job descriptions can make or break the process by which you attract a dynamic and diverse pool of candidates, thus unwittingly limiting your search.
 This article delves into the intricacies of creating such job postings that go beyond mere compliance with legal requirements and celebrate diversity so that every potential candidate can feel welcome.

 The Foundation of Inclusive Hiring

 If it were about including different types of people instead of discriminating against them, then it wouldn’t be inclusiveness in job descriptions.
-When an inclusive job description is written, “Welcome here regardless your background,” is instantly sent to potential employees.
+When an inclusive job description is written, “Welcome here regardless your background,” it is instantly sent to potential employees.
 It demonstrates a business’ commitment to differentiation and parity, which enhance its attractiveness to top talent from various socio-economic backgrounds.

 Choosing Words Wisely